Cinemark Holdings, Inc. (NYSE:CNK) Short Interest Update

-Cinemark Holdings, Inc. (NYSE:CNK) was the recipient of a large growth in short interest in July.
-As of July 15th, there was short interest totalling 16,420,000 shares, a growth of 5.2% from the June 30th total of 15,610,000 shares.
+Cinemark Holdings, Inc. (NYSE:CNK) was the recipient of a significant growth in short interest during the month of July.
+As of July 31st, there was short interest totalling 16,420,000 shares, a growth of 5.2% from the July 15th total of 15,610,000 shares.
+Approximately 16.7% of the company’s stock are short sold.
 Based on an average daily volume of 4,560,000 shares, the short-interest ratio is currently 3.6 days.

-Approximately 16.7% of the shares of the company are sold short.
+CNK has been the subject of a number of analyst reports.
+Imperial Capital reduced their price target on Cinemark from $24.00 to $23.00 and set an “outperform” rating for the company in a report on Friday, June 19th.
+Macquarie raised Cinemark from a “neutral” rating to an “outperform” rating and set a $20.00 target price on the stock in a report on Thursday, April 23rd.
+B. Riley reaffirmed a “hold” rating and set a $16.00 target price on shares of Cinemark in a report on Friday, June 26th.
+JPMorgan Chase & Co. cut their price target on Cinemark from $23.00 to $19.00 in a report on Wednesday.
+Finally, Wedbush cut their price target on Cinemark from $20.00 to $15.00 and set an “outperform” rating on the stock in a report on Wednesday, July 29th.
+Six research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the stock.
+Cinemark has a consensus rating of “Buy” and a consensus target price of $19.67.

 Cinemark Company Profile